 15.2 Company agrees that should it learn or have reason to know of any payment, gift or other transfer of value, directly or indirectly, to any government official or private person that would violate any anti-corruption or anti-bribery law, it shall immediately disclose such activity to SIA.
 If, after consultation by the Parties, any concern cannot be resolved in the good faith and reasonable judgment of SIA, then SIA, on written notice to Company, may despite any other term of the Agreement withdraw from or terminate the Agreement with immediate effect.

 15.3 SIA shall have the right to terminate the Agreement with immediate effect if Company breaches this Clause 15, or any other, representation, warranty or undertaking set forth in the Agreement.

-16.2 Any notice, demand or other communication so addressed to the relevant Party shall be deemed to have been delivered if (a) delivered by hand, on the date of receipt, or (b) delivered by post, five (5) days after despatch, or (c) in the case of electronic transmission, on despatch of the notice from the sender's outbox, unless a delivery failure notification is received by the sender (d) delivered by electronical means such as emails, file transfer etc..
+16.2 Any notice, demand or other communication so addressed to the relevant Party shall be deemed to have been delivered if (a) delivered by hand, on the date of receipt, or (b) delivered by post, five (5) days after despatch, or (c) in the case of electronic transmission, on despatch of the notice from the sender's outbox, unless a delivery failure notification is received by the sender, or (d) delivered by electronical means such as emails, file transfer etc.

 17.1 Company's records, such as books, tickets, exchange vouchers/orders, forms, documents and other materials relating to the sale of the Transportation and/or Services offered by SIA shall be open to inspection by SIA.
 Company shall furnish to SIA adequate opportunity to interview and obtain information from any officer, agent, employee and servant of Company whom SIA has reason to believe is or might be in possession of information relative to the complaint or other matter under investigation.